To the valued and clients of Play 2 Learn 4 Life,

 2. To ensure that neither the child nor any member of the child’s household has travelled outside of Canada in the past 14 days.

 3. To ensure that you are aware of our clinic’s safety guidelines.

 What you can expect during a clinic visit

-1. If possible, please limit the number of caregivers/attendants to 1.
+1. Please limit the number of caregivers/attendants to 1.
 If possible, we ask that caregivers wait outside or drop the child off for the appointment and pick them up in order to limit the number of people in the waiting room (maximum number of people allowed in the waiting room is 2).

 2. Please wait outside the clinic until your appointment time.
 Your therapist will come get you at the beginning of your appointment.